 Mediation typically involves a single session where the parties meet to discuss the dispute.
 Mediation sessions are conducted online using video conferencing tools like Zoom or Microsoft Teams.
-No minutes are held of the discussions occurring during such sessions.
+No minutes are held of the discussions occurring during such sessions, and recording by any means of the mediation sessions is strictly prohibited.
 However, any agreement reached between the parties is formalised accordingly.